jnsmits/hello-world/README.md

 # hello-world
-My name is Justin and I am an IT student.
+My name is Justin and I am an 18 year old IT student.